philschatz/nextcloud-kubernetes-pi/README.md

 # Flash Raspberry Pi OS

+First, purchase a Raspberry Pi 4, an SD card, and optionally a USB key.

+It is advisable to use a USB key since nextcloud writes a lot and USB keys tend to last longer.

+## Optional: Configure USB Boot

+1. Flash the SD card with raspberry PI OS and boot using it.
+    - If you do not have a keyboard, ethernet cable, or monitor you can use the "Fully Automated" instructions below to ssh into it instead.
+1. Log in to the pi and run `sudo raspi-config`
+1. In "Boot Options", select "Boot Order", select "Boot from USB", and restart

 ## Optional: Fully-automated

+These instructions will configure the raspberry pi to:

+- sign in to your wifi
+- start up the ssh service
+- add your public ssh key to log in
+- disable password login

 <details>
 <summary>Click me to see how to set up the USB stick (or SD card) to be completely automated</summary>